Submit Article

 How Did the Court Analyse the Issues?

-The judge found the Respondent's affidavits to be more balanced and consistent, and he was impressed by the Respondent's gesture of forgoing weekend access in order to spend more time with Sanathraj during the week.
-This, in the judge's view, indicated the Respondent's sincerity and his ability to better care for the child.
+"I was impressed by the Respondent’s gesture of forgoing weekend access in order to spend more time with Sanathraj during the week.
+This, in my view, indicated the Respondent’s sincerity and his ability to better care for the child."

 What Was the Outcome?

-• Access from Friday after school (or 1 pm if no school) to Sunday 10 am, with the Petitioner picking up the child on Fridays and the Respondent on Sundays.
+(a) Every week from Friday after school (or 1 pm if no school) to Sunday 10 am.
+Petitioner to pick up child on Fridays and Respondent to pick up child on Sundays.

-• Access during school holidays, with the Petitioner having access on the 1st and 3rd weeks of the mid-year holidays, and the 1st, 3rd, and 5th weeks of the year-end holidays.
+(b) School holidays: Petitioner to have access on the 1st and 3rd weeks of the mid-year holidays, and the 1st, 3rd, and 5th weeks of the year-end holidays.
+Access to commence at 9 am on the Monday of the week and end at 6 pm on the Sunday of that week.

-• Access on public holidays, with the Petitioner having access from 9 am to 3 pm on Deepavali and New Year's Day, and alternative access on other public holidays from 6 pm the previous day to 6 pm of the public holiday.
+(c) Public holidays: Petitioner to have access from 9 am to 3 pm on Deepavali and New Year's Day.
+On other public holidays, Petitioner to have access from 6 pm the previous day to 6 pm of the public holiday on alternate years.

-• Access on the child's birthday and the parents' birthdays, with each parent having the child from 1 pm (or after school) to 8 pm on alternate years.
+(d) Child's birthday and parents' birthdays: Each parent to have the child from 1 pm (or after school) to 8 pm on alternate years."

 Why Does This Case Matter?